azl397985856/leetcode/README.en.md

 > Only when having mastered the basic data structures and algorithms can you solve complex problems easily.

+## About me

+I, a programmer, am all passionate about technology.

+Used to write `.net` and `Java`, I am a frontend engineer and focused on the engineering, optimization and standardlization for frontend.

+If you want to do some contributions or collaborations, just feel free to contact me via [azl397985856@gmail.com].

 ## Usage Instructions